poojaruhal/CommentAnalysisInPharo/Template.md

 !!If you have other information about the class, you can use headers:
 Warning, Precondition, Dependency, Observation, Recommendation, Extensions, ToDo.``

 ## The template is rendered as https://github.com/poojaruhal/CommentAnalysisInPharo/images/template.png

 # More Details About Template
+In this section we cover more examples about each section, what each section expects.

+!!Intent
+This section contains information about the purpose of the class.

+!!Responsibility
+E.g I know about browser class.
+I implement basic bahavior.

+!!Usage of the class
+How to instantiate and use the class?
+For example, the class ${class:OrderedCollection}$ is instantiated like:

+[ [ [
+			"Write code snippet here"

+			aCollection := OrderedCollection new:5.
+] ] ]

+!!Public API and their usage
+; collectValues
+: Collect values from the object and return a new collection.

+!!Instance Variables
+; edges <Object>
+: edges connect two nodes.

+; nodes <Object>
+: a list of graph nodes

+!!Implementation notes
+This section contains details about the implementation specific points for the class.
+- e.g The formula used to calculate size =  2 * wi * pi.

-- The template supports various headers.
+#The template supports various headers.
 Developers can use existing header and can define their own headers for extra information.

-## Existing headers the template support are:
+## Existing extra headers the template supports are:
 !Extension
 Describe how you class can be extended further.